avnes/ansiblecopenhagenmeetup02/tools.md

 ### Azure REST API Cons

-* Difficult to find correct resourse URI to use.
+* Difficult to find correct resource URI to use.
 Lifeline: <https://resources.azure.com/>
 * Documentation is not always up to date.
 Sometimes the API have changed, and the documentation has not.
 * Not all operations have meaningful names.
 * Resource 'properties' object not fond of loops.
 Apply properties with caution.